-The School opened in September 2018 as an all-through school.
-The school is currently operating as a secondary school on a temporary site.
-It is hoped the school will move into its permanent site in Sept 2021, with the primary opening in Sept 2022.
-The school has very quickly established its reputation in the area and we believe will be oversubscribed in the years to come.
-The school is not yet received an OFSTED visit.
+The school opened in temporary accommodation in September 2018 as a 4-16 all-through school.
+In September 2021 it moved to its new, permanent site and is currently open only to secondary aged pupils, the primary phase will open in September 2022.
+The school has very quickly established a strong local reputation in the area and we believe will be oversubscribed in the years to come.
+The school has not yet received an OFSTED visit.